dianaapredaa/Movie-Streaming-Service/src/README.md

 For the Login system we use Singleton Pattern, so that at any point there is only one person authenticated.

+For the Subscribe and Notifications system we used Observer Pattern.
 ## Commands and pages

 HOMEPAGE NON-AUTHENTICATED - everybody stars from here, users have only two options, to move to REGISTER